Fiji: Kingdom of Fiji (1871–1874)

 After the collapse of the confederacy, Enele Maʻafu established a stable administration in the Lau Islands and the Tongans.
 Other foreign powers such as the United States were considering the possibility of annexing Fiji.
 This situation was not appealing to many settlers, almost all of whom were British subjects from Australia.
 Britain, however, refused to annex the country, and a compromise was needed.

 In June 1871, George Austin Woods, an ex-lieutenant of the Royal Navy, managed to influence Cakobau and organise a group of like-minded settlers and chiefs into forming a governing administration.
 Cakobau was declared the monarch (Tui Viti) and the Kingdom of Fiji was established.
 Most Fijian chiefs agreed to participate, and even Ma'afu chose to recognise Cakobau and participate in the constitutional monarchy.
-However, many of the settlers had come from Australia, where negotiation with the indigenous people almost universally involved forced coercion.
-As a result, several aggressive, racially motivated opposition groups, such as the British Subjects Mutual Protection Society, sprouted up.
-One group called themselves the Ku Klux Klan in a homage to the white supremacist group in America.
+However, many of the settlers had come from Australia, where negotiation with the indigenous people almost universally involved coercing them to accept very unfavourable terms.
+These settlers' expectation of dominating by force led them to form several aggressive, racially motivated groups, such as the British Subjects Mutual Protection Society.
+One group called themselves the Ku Klux Klan in homage to the white supremacist group in America.
 However, when respected individuals such as Charles St Julian, Robert Sherson Swanston and John Bates Thurston were appointed by Cakobau, a degree of authority was established.

-With the rapid increase in white settlers into the country, the desire for land acquisition also intensified.
+With the rapid increase in white settlers entering the country, the desire for land acquisition also intensified.
 Once again, conflict with the Kai Colo in the interior of Viti Levu ensued.
 In 1871, the killing of two settlers near the Ba River in the northwest of the island prompted a large punitive expedition of white farmers, imported slave labourers, and coastal Fijians to be organised.
 This group of around 400 armed vigilantes, including veterans of the U.S. Civil War, had a battle with the Kai Colo near the village of Cubu, in which both sides had to withdraw.
 The village was destroyed, and the Kai Colo, despite being armed with muskets, received numerous casualties.
 The Kai Colo responded by making frequent raids on the settlements of the whites and Christian Fijians throughout the district of Ba.
 Likewise, in the east of the island on the upper reaches of the Rewa River, villages were burnt, and many Kai Colo were shot by the vigilante settler squad called the Rewa Rifles.